 DESCRIPTION: Replacement of the closed landfill's electronic control system (SCADA).

-LOCATION: Thurston County Waste and Recovery Center, 2420 Hogum Bay Road, Lacey migration control.
-Critical site infrastructure and systems will not be able to be comprehensively monitored or problems addressed remotely.
+LOCATION: Thurston County Waste and Recovery Center, 2420 Hogum Bay Road, Lacey

 JUSTIFICATION: The controlling electronic system (SCADA) and associated software that supports the flare and other environmental monitoring systems has failed and must be replaced.